-Over the past couple of weeks the students have been investigating the concept of weathering.
-All rocks weather when they are exposed to Earth's atmosphere.
-However, different types of rock weather at different rates and most visible effects seen from weathering occurs very slowly.
+visible effects seen from weathering occurs very slowly.
 Due to these circumstances the students needed an easier way to study the effects of weathering.
-Therefore the students used scientific models to simulate the effects of weathering in the classroom and at a much more rapid rate.
+Therefore the students used scientific models to simulate the effects of weathering in the

-The students put on their "Scientific Slueth" hats and built a "temporary tombstone" out of sugar cubes to help them investigate how a rock that just sits in a cemetery can crack, break, and wear down when exposed to rain.
+Slueth" hats and built a "temporary tombstone" out of sugar cubes to help them investigate how a rock that just sits in a

 The kids test how a sugar cube tombstone can be weathered by water.